 Today, Dee Dee says Stevie is slowly going back to his cheerful, affectionate self.

 No guardian should have to give up their pet because they can’t afford veterinary care.
 Our Financial Assistance program helps keep pets where they belong – in their loving homes.

 The need for financial assistance is huge – last year, our program helped more than 2,600 pets!
 We started our fiscal year by allocating $250,000 to our Financial Assistance program.
 By January, the funds had depleted, so we quickly started raising more money to help clients like Dee Dee and Stevie Wonderful.

-Please consider making a gift to help get animals like Stevie Wonderful the care they deserve, so they can stay with their loving families.
-All gifts made to our Financial program will be matched through June 30, up to $250,000.
+Please consider making a monthly gift to help get animals like Stevie Wonderful the care they deserve, so they can stay with their loving families.
+All monthly gifts help save homeless animals every month and provide steady support to animals in need.

 Interview with Dr. Jena Valdez, SF SPCA Chief Medical Officer